Student Code of Conduct

 Code of conduct and discipline

 Statement of Purpose: To establish and maintain a safe, caring and orderly environment for purposeful learning.
-Last year we completed a Values and Needs Assessment at PHSS in order to make sure that the school’s vision is aligned with its Learning Community.
+We completed a Values and Needs Assessment at PHSS in order to make sure that the school’s vision is aligned with its Learning Community.
 Parents, Staff, and Students were provided opportunities to give feedback and thus our new school vision/values system was formed:

 Pender Harbour Secondary School: